chsueh2/MonteCarlo_CI_Performance/README.md

 The analysis results with all theoretical backgrounds and math derivations are included in the [project report](./proj1_v3.md) ([R Markdown](./proj1_v3.Rmd)).

-Original Completion Date: Tuesday, September 27, 2022
+Original Completion Date: September 27, 2022

 Author: Chien-Lan Hsueh (chienlan.hsueh at gmail.com)